Left Continue shopping

 • Butter, for the press

-1. Split the bread, paint the inside with mustard.
+1. Split the bread and paint the inside with mustard.

-3. Butter the outside; press under a heavy pan until golden and fused, ~3 minutes a side.
+3. Butter the outside, then press under a heavy pan until it's golden and fused — about 3 minutes a side.

-4. Slice on the diagonal.
-Best eaten after 11pm at least once in your life.
+4. Slice it on the diagonal.
+Eat it after 11pm at least once in your life.
+Doctor's orders.

 Add the bread — $7.69 →